PaperMtn/slack-watchman/README.md

 - Financial data
     - Paypal Braintree tokens, Bank card details, IBAN numbers, CUSIP numbers and more

-It also enumerates the following:
-- User data
-    - All users & all admins
-- Channel data
-    - All channels, including externally shared channels

 #### Time based searching
 You can run Slack Watchman to look for results going back as far as:
 - 24 hours